 - Try reaching out on different channels.

-- Show value and that you did your homework.
-If you don’t show that you put the time in, they won’t be open to giving you their time in the first place.
+- Show value and that you did your homework in sales prospecting.
+If you don’t show that you put the time in, sales prospects won’t be open to giving you their time in the first place.

-- Find commonalities at all costs!
+- Find commonalities between you and the sales prospect at all costs!
 Be creative.

-- Show you know them by noting something significant in the subject line.
+- Show the prospect you know by noting something significant in the subject line.

-- Show you know them in the text of the email by finding another commonality of some kind.
+- Show you know the sales prospect and their pain points in the text of the email by finding another commonality of some kind.

 - Make sure your subject line and the first sentence are always compelling.